ibkevg/ibkevg.github.io/blog/_posts/2023-03-27-Rust-Mutable-Aliasing.md

 # Performance, Rust References and Mutable Aliasing

 A big difference between C and Rust, is unconstrained use of pointers in Rust is allowed only in code tagged as `unsafe`.
-Ordinary Rust code is limited to using references which are highly constrained in comparison to C pointers.
+Ordinary Rust code is limited to using references that are highly constrained in comparison to C pointers.
 Although C++ also has references too, Rust references are much more constrained than those in C++.

 ## Rust References must always be valid